tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

        - `Response.status` = `EXTERNAL_PREREQUISITES_NOT_MET`
        - `Response.result` omitted / null
        - `Response.comment` containing a `bdq:NotEmpty` explanation
-     - If an unsupported non-default `Parameter` value is supplied, implementations must not use `Response.status` = `EXTERNAL_PREREQUISITES_NOT_MET` to report “unsupported parameter value” [see Section 3.6 “Parameterized Tests: default behavior and unsupported values (normative)”](#36-parameterized-tests:-default-behavior-and-unsupported-values-(normative)).
+     - If an unsupported non-default `Parameter` value is supplied, implementations must not use `Response.status` = `EXTERNAL_PREREQUISITES_NOT_MET` to report “unsupported parameter value”.
+See: [3.6 Parameterized Tests: default behavior and unsupported values normative](#36-parameterized-tests-default-behavior-and-unsupported-values-normative).

    - **Generate a proposal (or decide no proposal is warranted)**
-     - Apply the Test’s criterion exactly as described in the `Specification`, including any “interpreted as” rules [see Section 2.3.3 “The Concept of ‘interpreted as’ (normative)”](#233-the-concept-of-"interpreted-as"-(normative)).
+     - Apply the Test’s criterion exactly as described in the `Specification`, including any "interpreted as" rules.
+See: [2.3.3 The Concept of Interpreted As”](#233-the-concept-of-interpreted-as-normative).
      - Do not propose changes that are not explicitly allowed by the `Specification`.
 In particular, avoid “helpful” normalizations that would alter meaning or introduce false precision unless specified.
      - If a proposal is made, represent the proposed changes as structured data (typically a list/map of key:value pairs where keys are `Information Element` identifiers and values are proposed new values).